q-0q/website/public/markdown/psn.md

 #### Polymorphic state machines

-To keep controller code as reusable as possible, machine types follow class-based inheritance, where all machines inherit from the abstract base class `Fsm`.
+To keep controller code as reusable as possible, machine types follow class-based inheritance, where all machines inherit from the abstract base class Fsm.
 This highest-up class implements triggers for systems that all game objects need, for example, collision detection and input handling.
 More specific machine types can then add extra configurations on top of this class.
-The abstract `PlayerFsm` class inherits from `Fsm` and adds states and behaviors for all universal player actions like moving and blocking.
-Individual characters then inherit from `PlayerFsm` and add all of their individual attacks and animations.
+The abstract PlayerFsm class inherits from Fsm and adds states and behaviors for all universal player actions like moving and blocking.
+Individual characters then inherit from PlayerFsm and add all of their individual attacks and animations.

-`SummonFsm` is a sibling class to `PlayerFsm` that implements behaviors needed for "`Summon`s," which includes any game object created by a player, like projectiles or puppets.
-Specific `Summon`s then implement this class.
+SummonFsm is a sibling class to PlayerFsm that implements behaviors needed for "Summons," which includes any game object created by a player, like projectiles or puppets.
+Specific Summons then implement this class.

 ::video{id=https://osgho0ft4qfkeusc.public.blob.vercel-storage.com/psn-astrid.mp4}